jruizgit/rules/docs/py/reference.md

 A rule is the basic building block of the framework.
 The rule antecendent defines the conditions that need to be satisfied to execute the rule consequent (action).
 By convention `m` represents the data to be evaluated by a given rule.

 * `when_all` and `when_any` annotate the antecendent definition of a rule
-* `when_start` annotates the action to be taken when starting the ruleset

 ```python
 from durable.lang import *